klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 ## Introduction

-Advanced memory analysis and call stack analysis techniques are technique which have long been used by Anti-Cheat engines to detect malicious code in memory.
+In-depth memory analysis and call stack analysis techniques are technique which have long been used by Anti-Cheat engines to detect malicious code in memory.
 Of course, these techniques are not limited to Anti-Cheat engines, and are slowly being adopted by other security product to detect malicious code.

-Focusing on the call stack, it's trivial to understand why analysing it can provide a crucial source of telemetry for anti-cheat engines and EDR products.
+Focusing on the call stack, it's trivial to understand why its analysis can provide anti-cheat engines and EDR products with crucial source of telemetry.
-The call stack indeed can provide a security solution with important context regarding a function call, which are:
+The call stack indeed can provide a security solution with important contextual information regarding a function call, including:

 * The module that called the current function (i.e., the "original" caller)
-* The exact "path" that the call took to reach the current function (i.e., the "call stack")
+* The exact "path" that the call took to reach the current function (i.e., the "call stack", which is tautological)

-In this context, we've already seen security products using call stack analysis to detect code called from unbacked memory regions (i.e., not associated with a file on disk), or to enrich behavioural analysis by correlating the call stack with the behaviour of the process (e.g., mapping what process is opening a handle to LSASS).
+In this context, we've already seen security products using call stack analysis to detect code executed from unbacked memory regions (i.e., not associated with a file on disk), or to enrich behavioural analysis by correlating the call stack with the behaviour of the process (e.g., mapping what module is opening a handle to LSASS).

 Even more, the call stack analysis is what security products can use in Userland to detect indirect system calls made by a process.
-In this context, the analysis can be done on the call stack to see if the process arrived to the system call by calling a high level Windows API (e.g., by calling kernel32 OpenProcess), if it accessed a native function directly, (e.g., by calling NtOpenProcess), or if it just "jumped" to the system call directly, which would show no sign of these calls in the call stack.
+In this context, the analysis can be done on the call stack to see if the process arrived to the system call by calling a high level Windows API (e.g., by calling kernel32 CreateThread), if it accessed a native wrapper function directly, (e.g., by calling RtlCreateUserProcess), or if it just executed the native function (e.g., by calling NtCreateThreadEx), which would show no sign of the call in the call stack.

 If you're interested in this kind of analysis, you can check out the following article by [rad98][5]: